 Graduate Certificate in Educational Studies (Higher Education)

-The Graduate Certificate in Educational Studies (Higher Education) is a postgraduate award course offered through the Faculty of Education and Social Work and taught by the Institute for Teaching and Learning.
+The Graduate Certificate in Educational Studies (Higher Education) is a postgraduate award course offered through the Faculty of Education and Social Work and taught by staff in the Education Portfolio.
 It is an advanced program of study building on candidates' university teaching experience.

-The course is primarily designed to introduce university teachers to current principles, practices and research in higher education.
+The course is primarily designed to introduce university teachers to current principles, practices, debates and research in higher education.
 Candidates are encouraged to develop scholarly, research-led approaches to teaching while engaging in activities and tasks aimed at cultivating critical reflection about higher education.

 The Graduate Certificate consists of four core units of study (chosen from five options) over two semesters.
 The curriculum and teaching of the course is informed by a set of core principles.

 See the information on 'who should do the course' in the Frequently Asked Questions section to see if it is the most suitable professional learning course for you.

 Entry requirements are that intending participants in the course must be engaged in university teaching during the year they undertake the program.